I’ve heard how crazy dogs are for peanut butter and decided to try it with my group.

-Although there isn't much added sugar in peanut butter, it's best to only give your dog a little bit at a time.
+Although there isn't much added sugar in peanut butter, it's best to give your dog a little bit at once.

-Blackstrap molasses has had all (or at least most of) the sugar removed from the cane by a process that leaves the vitamins in the molasses instead of in the sugar.
+Blackstrap molasses has had all (or at least most of) the sugar removed from the cane by leaving the vitamins in the molasses instead of in the sugar.

-It’s not in a form that’s best for dogs (or us), and I think it’s too low a percentage to really do any good, but it should’t do any harm either.
+It’s not in a form that’s best for dogs (or us), and I think it’s too low a percentage to really do any good, but it shouldn't do any harm either.

 The articles I read were contradictory on whether the various vegetable oils and the forms they are in (hydrogenated, partially hydrogenated, etc.) were healthy pet food additives.

 Almost everywhere I looked I saw basically the same statement: While some salt is necessary for dogs, even a little too much can cause them to drink a lot of water in a very short time, which can lead to sodium ion poisoning.

 He will need to drink more water than usual to accommodate this thirst, which will lead to him urinating more.

-As your dog's circulatory system and kidneys try to cope with the excessive salt intake, they will become strained and his body may swell.
+As your dog's circulatory system and kidneys try to cope with the excessive salt intake, they will become strained, and his body may swell.

-They can show salt as an ingredient, but they often don’t show how much, and I’m not sure they have to include the amount of sodium in the food ingredients themselves that is not in the form of added salt.
+They can show salt as an ingredient, but they often don’t show how much, and I’m not sure they have to include the amount of sodium in the food ingredients themselves that are not in the form of added salt.